Highlights from Level Ex Game Day: Home Edition

 No, in all seriousness—even though we have a lot of impromptu game days at Level Ex, never have we had an official day-long event.
 We enacted it in part to celebrate some milestones we’ve hit this year like upgrading Cardio Ex and developing COVID-19 levels.
 We didn’t have the opportunity to properly celebrate (or socialize) thanks to quarantine.

 We’re a crew of creative problem solvers, so coming up with a replacement for our typical happy hours and game nights in the break room came naturally.
 Our team crowdsourced an extensive list of board games, video games, and card games that could be played from home.
 Our game day Slack channel came alive with ideas—not even stay at home orders could get in the way of maintaining our company culture.

 From World of Warcraft to Codenames, Level Ex’ers from all departments joined in friendly and fierce competition in over 20 different games.
 It will come as no surprise that we have some creative—and cutthroat—players in our ranks.

-The games included Acquire, Catan Universe, Burgle Bros., The Lord of the Rings: Journeys in Middle-earth, Acron: Attack of the Squirrels, Animal Crossing: New Horizons, Risk of Rain 2, Astroneer, Escape From Tarkov, Project Winter, Trivia, Archero co-op mode, Scattergories, Modern Warfare: Warzone, Overwatch, BroForce, Jackbox Party Packs, Rocket League, and Tabletop RPGs.
+Games included Acquire, Catan Universe, Burgle Bros., The Lord of the Rings: Journeys in Middle-earth, Acron: Attack of the Squirrels, Animal Crossing: New Horizons, Risk of Rain 2, Astroneer, Escape From Tarkov, Project Winter, Trivia, Archero co-op mode, Scattergories, Modern Warfare: Warzone, Overwatch, BroForce, Jackbox Party Packs, Rocket League, and Tabletop RPGs.